EmiliaChyla/Tester-Portfolio/README.md

 ## About me
 My name is Emilia Chyła and this is my Tester Portfolio.
 Creativity, comunication skills and workin under pressure are things that I achived in my current work.
 Programming and testing are areas that recently strongly intereted me and which I progressivly developing to get more knowlegde about it.
 I schow you what I have already achived in subject of Testing.
+## Practice
+- practice in a growing project - manual testing and quality assurance with a startup developing a company equipment record system
+- uTest Academy
 ## Courses and Programms
 - Praktyczny kurs testowania oprogramowania - Udemy
 - Testowanie produktów cyfrowych - Udemy